 Qatar is hoping the Middle East region benefits from the 2022 football World Cup, organising committee head says.

-Dubbed the Blockade Derby, the match is the first meeting between the two regional rivals since the start of the Gulf crisis.
+Dubbed the Blockade Derby, the match was the first meeting between the two regional rivals since the start of the Gulf crisis.

 Free tickets were distributed among “loyal” Emirati fans on Sunday by the Abu Dhabi Sports Council, which bought all the remaining ones for Tuesday’s semi-final.